docker/docs/network/drivers/bridge.md

 | `com.docker.network.driver.mtu`                  | `--mtu`     |
 | `com.docker.network.container_iface_prefix`      | -           |

-The Docker daemon supports a `--bridge` flag, which you can use to define a custom network bridge.
-You use this option if you want to run multiple daemon instances on the same host.
+The Docker daemon supports a `--bridge` flag, which you can use to define your own `docker0` bridge.
+Use this option if you want to run multiple daemon instances on the same host.
 For details, see
 [Run multiple daemons](../../engine/reference/commandline/dockerd.md#run-multiple-daemons).